 This cut is incredibly grand and overdone.
 It is an extreme continental cut.
 For this reason, it is scarce.
 It is most suitable for icy areas, like Scandinavia, hence the name.
 This cut is most common in Europe, so you usually won’t see it very often in America.

 This cut is most identifiable by the fluffiness everywhere!

 As far as modern cuts go, this is one of the most popular options out there.
 The coat length on this style isn’t set.
 In other words, you can trim your dog’s coat to be however long you want.
 The one distinguishing feature is that the legs are cut to resemble cylinders.
 The ears and head are also very rounded with minimal poofs.

 Overall, this coat looks very “natural,” which is why it is so popular among the average dog owner.

 When left unkept, a Poodle’s curly hair automatically forms cords.
 This cut involves letting that process happen.
 This cut used to be very popular.
 However, it had fallen out of style for decades.
 Nowadays, the cut is beginning to come back in style.

 To achieve this style, you will need to dreadlock your pet’s hair.
 This should be done with care and precision, as natural mats can be quite uncomfortable.
 This is a style you can achieve at home, though.
 It is also effortless to care for once you get things going.

-Nothing says “2020” more than the modern cut.
+Nothing shows a fresh style more than the modern cut.
 It is designed to be as easy to maintain as possible while also accenting a Poodle’s body shape and athleticism.
 It is not quite as impressive as some of the other cuts on this list.
 However, it is very low-maintenance, which is precisely why many owners choose it.

 If you’re looking for a genuinely modern clip, this is the option for you.
 It is notable and low-maintenance, making it the best of both worlds for most companion dogs.